cveras33/project-1-group-6/README.md

 ### [Spotify Web API](https://developer.spotify.com/documentation/web-api/)

-##### 1. Music Preference History
+##### Questions to answer:

 1. How music changed over time?
   * Danceability, energy, liveliness, etc

 2. Genre popularity over the course of history

-3. Genre popularity vs Location

-  *Note: Spotify was founded in April 23, 2006

-#### Bonus Questions:

-##### 2. Music Deserts

-1. Are there areas in the world where Spotify is less available than others?
+3. Are there areas in the world where Spotify is less available than others?

-2. Does Country Availability differ by artist/genre/ etc?
-  * Does attribute popularity vary by country?

-3. Does that availability differ with popularity
-  * i.e. - if heavy metal isn’t largely available in China, does it still have some level of popularity?

-##### 3. Time of Year

-1. Do certain genres become more popular at specific times of the year?
-  * i.e - Does Christmas music get more popular around December?

-2. Do certain genres maintain popularity all year long?

-3. Do certain attributes have a corelation with the time of year?

-##### 4. Loudness

-1. Based on loudness - do people skip songs or listen to them?
-  * ie: if the song is a lower loudness or volume, do people listen to it or skip it?
+  *Note: Spotify was founded in April 23, 2006*

 ## Supplementary Data Sources